darklang/docs/docs/tutorials/02-create-http-handler.md

 ![img/gettingstarted/Screen_Shot_2020-02-11_at_9.12.43_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_9.12.43_AM.png)

-5. Go back to Dark to edit your code.
+5. Go back to Darklang to edit your code.
 Add `+ 5` to the end of the code and leave your cursor in line.

 ![gettingstarted/Screen_Shot_2020-02-11_at_9.14.25_AM.png](/img/gettingstarted/Screen_Shot_2020-02-11_at_9.14.25_AM.png)